fiware-cybercaptor/cybercaptor-server/doc/UserAndProgrammersManual.md

 curl -c /tmp/curl.cookie -X POST  -H "Content-Type: multipart/form-data"  -F "file=@./topology.xml" http://localhost:8080/cybercaptor-server/rest/json/initialize
 ```

+The exhaustive description of this file is XML topological file is provided in [https://github.com/fiware-cybercaptor/cybercaptor-data-extraction/blob/master/doc/topology-file-specifications.md](https://github.com/fiware-cybercaptor/cybercaptor-data-extraction/blob/master/doc/topology-file-specifications.md).
+This file can be generated automatically using [CyberCAPTOR-Data-Extraction](https://github.com/fiware-cybercaptor/cybercaptor-data-extraction).

 #### Attack graph, attack paths and remediation calls

 Then, the calls to get the attack paths, attack graph or remediations can be used: